thomasbenard/kata-git/README.md

 ## Task 11 - Code review using a feature branch

+* Alice: switch to a new branch named `feature/stuff`
 * Alice: Add some code in 'index.html'
 * Alice: Make sure to include a small mistake in the code you added
-* Alice: Make a commit and push it in a branch named 'feature/stuff'
+* Alice: Make a commit and push the branch
-* Alice: Create a merge request (GitLab) or a pull request (GitHub)
+* Alice: Create a merge request (GitLab) or a pull request (GitHub, Azure DevOps)
 * Bob: look at Alice's changes and leave some comments about the typo
 * Alice: Use rebase or `git commit --amend` to address Bob's feedback and fix the typo (you are allowed to use `push --force` this time)